vaibhavingle2007/YoutubeAds-Blocker/README.md

  - Create a new folder
  - Save all files in the folder
- - Create placeholder icons
+ - Unable Dev Mode on Chrome/Arc
- - Load in Chrome/Arc Browser as an unpacked extension
+ - Load it in Browser as an unpacked extension

 ## Authors